-Broadly speaking however, the tweaks required for most photos are simple but time consuming.
+Broadly speaking, however, the tweaks required for most photos are simple but time-consuming.
 They are time sensitive, particularly if you’re a wedding photographer like me.
-But they can also also take a long time to finish, eating into days when you could be chasing more bookings.
+But they can also take a long time to finish, eating into days when you could be chasing more bookings.

 Instead of the obvious option – hiring another photographer – it might be more prudent to hire another editor.
 It encompasses fewer soft skills than being a photographer, for one.
 You won’t have to worry about your protege building a relationship with the client.
 They just have to do one thing well, and do it consistently.

 This goes for any other business where more manual or administrative tasks might be weighing you down.
-Think about the things you only trust yourself to do, and outsource the others or get help with tools you need whilst you focus on your core business.
+Think about the things you only trust yourself to do, outsource the others or get help with tools you need whilst you focus on your core business.